Emarhnuel/Fine-tuning-Mistral-7B-Instruct-with-QloRA/README.md

 The code (in a Colab notebook or similar) includes sections for:

-A) Library installation
+A) Library installation.
-B) Model loading and configuration
+B) Model loading and configuration.
 C) Dataset loading and preprocessing.
-D) Training loop
+D) Training loop.
-E) Inference demonstration
+E) Inference demonstration.

 **Note**: To use this finetuned model, load it along with its tokenizer from the training output directory.